-This course addresses occupation-based practice for adults and older adults with physical impairments resulting in rehabilitation needs.
-Students will learn to facilitate occupational performance of clients across occupational therapy domains and through the occupational therapy process as related to rehabilitation.
+This course addresses occupation-based practice for adults and older adults with impairments in cognitive, perceptual, and/or social interaction domains resulting in rehabilitation needs.
+Students will learn to facilitate performance of clients across occupational therapy domains and through the rehabilitation process.